 How to Incorporate Miso Soup Into Your Diet

-Implementing miso soup into your diet is easy with San-J White Miso Soup and Wakame Soup Mix.
+Implementing soup into your diet is easy with San-J White Miso Soup and Wakame Soup Mix.
 When you use these convenient soup packets, you’ll be able to enjoy an authentic Asian meal in minutes.
-Our San-J instant miso soup is healthy and gluten-free, and it embraces strong savory flavors to create the perfect nutritional blend.
+Our San-J instant soup mix is gluten-free, and it embraces rich, savory flavors to create the perfect nutritional blend.
 Plus, it’s easy to take it to another level by adding your favorite ingredients.

 Not sure what to add to miso soup?
 Try enhancing it with these delicious ingredients:

 - Greens: Asparagus, broccoli, spinach or green beans.

 - Noodles: Soba, udon, ramen or rice noodles.

 If you’re looking to add soup to your menu, San-J White Miso Soup and Wakame Soup packets are the perfect solutions for quick, easy cooking.
 Use our product locator to find our soup mixes in a store near you!